mscwilson/tracker_estate/tracker_details/flutter.md

 Good docs (clear page titles, easy to use) | no
 Basic demo app that just sends events | no Instrumentation apps ("realistic") | no
-Release notes on Github |
+Release notes on Github | y

 # TESTS AND CI
 Automated unit tests | yes
 Integration/validation tests | no
 Automated demo building | no
 Automated deploy to package manager | yes
-Automated deploy to Github |
+Automated deploy to Github | y

 # EMITTER/NETWORK CONFIGURATION
-Implicit endpoint url (default POST and HTTPS) | yes Custom POST path | no
+Implicit endpoint url (default POST and HTTPS) | yes Custom POST path | y
 Custom connection timeout | no
-Custom request headers | no
+Custom request headers | y
 Custom NetworkConnection/HttpClient | no
 Custom max payload size (to deprecate?!) | no
 Custom batch size | no